listendev/lstn/docs/cheatsheet.md

 ### Flags

 ```
+--genlock   whether to generate the lock file on the fly or not
 --json      output the verdicts (if any) in JSON form
 ```

 ### Config Flags